salafimanhaj/salafi/fatwas/binbaz/_posts/2020-08-1-meaning-la-ilaha-illa-allah.md

 All praise is due to Allah Alone, and may peace and blessings be upon the Noblest of the messengers, our Prophet Muhammad, his family, his Companions, and those who righteously follow them until the Day of Resurrection.

-I have read the article written by our brother in Islam, the eminent Shaykh `Umar ibn Ahmad Al-Millibary on the meaning of "La ilaha illa Allah (there is no god but Allah)".
+I have read the article written by our brother in Islam, the eminent Shaykh 'Umar ibn Ahmad Al-Millibary on the meaning of "La ilaha illa Allah (there is no god but Allah)".
 I read the explanation of the Shaykh thoroughly on the three points of view regarding its meaning.
 The definitions are as follows:

 1. First, it means that there is no god truly worthy of worship except Allah.
 2. Second, that there is no god truly worthy of obedience except Allah.
 3. Third, that there is no god but Allah.